 However, Kadiri's major accomplishments have come outside of academia.
 He has an extensive Business background, holding a BSc in Business and Management from Brunel University, as well as being a Prince2 certified Project Manager.
 Kadiri has previously held the position of Head of Business and Professional Development at Aleaf Windows, where he increased monthly revenues by £80,000 in his second month in the role.
 Kadiri's accomplishments at Aleaf culminated in him being invited to the House of Lords, for an event which hosted prominent members of the Muslim business community.
-His most recent position is Head of Business Development at HME Dubai Investments, where he is aiming to secure a minimum of £500,000 worth of investments within the first half of 2018.
+His most recent position is Head of Business Development at HME Dubai Investments.

 Recent/Forthcoming Publications: Kadiri, S. B. (2017).
 ‘A Corpus-based analysis of the Construction of Identities in the BBC Sitcom Citizen Khan.’
 Unpublished Doctoral Thesis, Lancaster University, UK.

 Kadiri is currently preparing three papers that will be submitted to international journals in 2018.
 The papers are related to the following three areas of research: - Media representations of Islam/Muslims - Use of semantic annotation in corpus studies - Intersectionality